 In actuality, if you’re like me, and you’re surrounded by people who seem to have it all figured out for them, you’re not alone in thinking maybe you’re the only one who doesn’t have a clue.

 In my humble opinion, I believe we can figure out who we are in different ways.
 Maybe you were bitten by a radioactive spider and aspire to spend your days being a friendly neighborhood hero in NYC (kudos to you).
 Or maybe you’re like me, and you’re just trying to figure it out one day at time.

 The worst part about the “who am I” question, is the only person who can answer it is yourself.
 You can read all the lifestyle books or take a bunch of classes, but the answer of who you are, and who you want to be, lies from within.
 Kinda lame, right?
 It’s so much easier when you can just Google things and find answers instantly.

 So, sadly, this blog post didn’t hold the answer to the million dollar question and more admitted that I spent a good couple of days watching a bunch of Spider-Man movies, but here’s what we do know…

 As mentioned earlier, I’ve been hosting a Bible study at my house with my friends.
 We sit around my kitchen table with some fresh baked cookies, talk about our faith and sometimes we get off topic and talk about how long we think we could last on The Bachelor.
-We’re have different family lives, different experiences, different goals, ambitions, and opinions on The Bachelor, but we ask ourselves the same questions.
+We have different family lives, different experiences, different goals, ambitions and opinions on The Bachelor, but we ask ourselves the same questions.
 We struggle with the same insecurities.
-We’re not that different after all.
-Those who seem to have it all figured out are wrestling with the same worries I am and it turns out, they’re as lost as I am.
+Those who seem to have it all figured out are wrestling with the same worries I am and it turns out, they’re as lost as I feel, too.